 A regulator in the U.S. has ordered Capital One to pay $80 million for its role in a widespread data breach that saw details of more than 100 million of its customers exposed in a hack.

-The news comes after the Office of the Comptroller of Currency, a division within the US Treasury department released a report stating that Capital One had failed “to establish effect risk assessment processes” that eventuated in 106 million of its customers having their personal information leaked.
+The news comes after the Office of the Comptroller of Currency, a division within the US Treasury Department released a report stating that Capital One had failed “to establish effective risk assessment processes” that eventuated in 106 million of its customers having their personal information leaked.

 In a statement, the OCC says that the “OCC took these actions based on the bank’s failure to establish effective risk assessment processes prior to migrating significant technology operators to the public cloud environment and the bank’s failure to correct the deficiencies in a timely manner.”